bluesmoon/node-faststats/README.md

 #### Geometric Mean

-The arithmetic mean is the `n`th root of the product of all data points where n is the number of data points.
+The geometric mean is the `n`th root of the product of all data points where n is the number of data points.
 This is useful for data sets that follow an exponential or log-normal distribution.
 Use the `gmean()` method to get at it:

 ```javascript